newyumi/newyumi.github.io/index.md

             I am Yang Yumi, a front-end developer and Technical Program Manager.<br/>
             I enjoy taking on new challenges and gaining diverse experiences.<br/>
             I find fulfillment in working towards clear goals and providing enjoyable services.<br/>
-            I started my career as a front-end developer in 2014 and am currently working as a PM.<br/>
             Recently, I have developed a keen interest in artificial intelligence technology and English communication.
             </div>
         </div>